Skogafoss – Iceland

 There is a set of stairs on the eastern side of the falls which offers great views of the falls to visitors, but for hikers this is the start of the Fimmvörðuháls pass… a hiking route between the Mýrdalsjökull and Eyjafjallajökull which leads to Þorsmörk.
 Both the names ‘Þorsmörk’ and ‘Skógafoss’ suggest forest land.

-Recently, the area has suffered badly under the ash from the Eyjafjallajökull.
+4 years ago, the area suffered badly under the ash from the Eyjafjallajökull.

 Skogafoss works well during the winter because it is south facing.
 The sun hits the full face of the falls after 2PM, but the spray from the waterfall can catch the sunlight a few hours earlier.